Merouanos/product-list/assets/fonts/README.txt

 You can use them in your products & projects – print or digital, commercial or otherwise.

-This isn't legal advice, please consider consulting a lawyer and see the full license for all details.
+ev.target isn't legal advice, please consider consulting a lawyer and see the full license for all details.